 Tax implications

-One issue for pensioners, particularly those who have other income, is that the state pension increase could push them into income tax.
-The current tax-free personal allowance is £12,570.
-That’s just £566.32 more than the predicted, full, new state pension for 2025/26.
+One issue for pensioners, particularly those who have other income, is that the state pension increase could push many of them into Income Tax.
+The current tax-free personal allowance is £12,570 and will remain at that level until 2028.
+That’s just £35.40 more than the predicted full, new state pension for 2026/27.

 What next?